In a Q+A post, someone asked:

 If you enjoy writing longer scenes and can only manage two MCs, do two… if you can get points across really quick, like lots of transitions, juggling and can manage ten MCs, do ten.

-Now here are some specific to keep in mind:
+Now here are some specifics to keep in mind:

-* A single shot issue will “average” out at about 3-5 scenes.
+* Speaking broadly here, a single shot issue will “average” out at about 8 or 9 scenes.

-Obviously, if you have more than 3-5 MCs, there’s a good chance some folks won’t get any page time or all your scenes will be Thanksgiving get togethers.
+Obviously, if you have more than 3-5 MCs, there’s a good chance some folks will get extremely limited page time, if any, or all your scenes will be Thanksgiving get togethers–nevermind being able to actually develop and showcase complete character arcs (talk more about this in a second).
+And don’t forget the average scene count above takes into account ALL scenes, not just main character focused scenes.

-* All characters need to have a complete arc relative to the theme of the story.
+* All main characters need to have a complete arc relative to the theme of the story.

 This means each character has to be first shown with their flaws, then shown to conquer or change these flaws relative to theme.
-If you don’t show this transformation with EVERY character (Villains excluded), you’ve got a weak story.
+If you don’t show this transformation with EVERY character (Villains excluded) in an ensemble cast, you’ve weakened the core of the story.

 When you’re trying to establish character arcs of multiple people, it’s easy to get bogged down in backstory or slower paced content one after another.